spree/spree/README.md

 ------------

-The fastest way to get started is by using the spree command line tool available in the spree gem.
-It will add Spree to an existing Rails application.
+The fastest way to get started is by using the spree command line tool available in the spree gem which will add Spree to an existing Rails application.

     $ gem install rails -v 3.2.3
     $ gem install spree
     $ rails new my_store
     $ spree install my_store

-This will add the Spree gem, create initializers, copy migrations and optionally generate sample products and orders.
+This will add the Spree gem to your Gemfile, create initializers, copy migrations and optionally generate sample products and orders.

 If you get an "Unable to resolve dependencies" error when installing the Spree gem then you can try installing just the spree_cmd gem which should avoid any circular dependency issues.